Oxford Debates. Woke and Free Speech: Universities and Beyond

 Biggar is a British Anglican priest and theologian and formerly professor of moral and pastoral theology at the University of Oxford.
 He also chairs the board of trustees of the Free Speech Union.
 He has authored multiple books, his most recent being Colonialism: A Moral Reckoning.

-Discussions are chaired by Professor Gary Francione, a world-leading authority on animal rights.
+Discussions are chaired by Professor Gary Francione, a world-leading authority on animal rights and an advocate of the importance of feminism.
 He is a professor of law and professor of philosophy and was the first academic to teach animal rights theory in an American law school.
 His books include Why Veganism Matters.